Human learning is an understudied but promising lever for boosting human--AI synergy: Main

+Second, most studies report only average performance across trials, so our between-study analyses cannot capture within-study improvements that feedback might produce.
+Meta-analyzing joint performance in later trials---after participants have had a chance to learn---would better reflect the achieved learning.
+Thus, the positive association between feedback and synergy we find may therefore be actually a conservative estimate.
+Furthermore, we investigated such within-study learning in three studies where trial-level data was available (see online repository \href{https://osf.io/mqw4y/files/uk3sj}{https://osf.io/mqw4y}) and found that participants learned to align with better-performing AI over trials when informative signals were available, but not otherwise.

-Recently, Hullman et al. \cite{hullman_underspecified_2025} concluded that many human--AI decision making studies do not provide enough information for participants to identify the best response, potentially resulting in a literature riddled with invalid---and overly pessimistic---claims about the rationality of using AI assistance.
-Moreover, within the broad design space of possible human--AI decision-making experiments, providing feedback or other learning opportunities is just one of many key choices.
+Within the design space of possible human--AI decision making experiments, providing feedback or other learning opportunities is just one of many key choices.
 Task selection, timing and format of AI advice, incentive schemes, participant populations, and evaluation metrics all jointly define the region of the design space from which data are drawn---and thus shape the conclusions drawn \cite{almaatouq_beyond_2024}.
-We thus advocate for a more systematic and theory-informed exploration of the design space of possible human--AI modes of interaction and of the corresponding empirical studies \cite{almaatouq_beyond_2024} (including experimentally varying the presence and type of feedback \cite{ahn_impact_2024}).
+We advocate for a more systematic and theory-informed exploration of this design space \cite{almaatouq_beyond_2024}, including experimentally varying the presence and type of feedback \cite{ahn_impact_2024}.

-Notwithstanding the neglect of human learning in the studies reviewed by Vaccaro et al. \cite{vaccaro_when_2024}, our re-analysis suggests that outcome feedback---especially when paired with AI explanations---plays a crucial role in human--AI collaborations, potentially leading to positive human--AI synergy.
-Considering also the broader literature on human learning \cite{karelaia_determinants_2008,lejarraga_how_2021,almaatouq_adaptive_2020, novaes_tump_individuals_2018} and the importance of study design \cite{almaatouq_beyond_2024,hertwig_experimental_2001,hullman_underspecified_2025,lejarraga_how_2021}, these meta-analytic results highlight the need for the explicit study of when and how fostering human learning boosts human--AI synergy.
+In sum, although by no means definitive, our re-analysis suggests that outcome feedback---especially with AI explanations---plays a crucial role in human--AI collaborations, potentially leading to positive human--AI synergy.
+Considering the broader literature on human learning \cite{karelaia_determinants_2008,lejarraga_how_2021, novaes_tump_individuals_2018} and the importance of study design \cite{almaatouq_beyond_2024,lejarraga_how_2021}, these meta-analytic results thus paint a more optimistic picture and highlight the need to explicitly study when and how fostering human learning boosts human--AI synergy.